Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 When the crust is done baking, remove it from the oven.
 Pour the lemon filling over the crust and return it to the oven for 30-40 minutes, until the filling no longer jiggles and the center is mostly set.

-Make the meringue in the last 5 minutes.
-In a clean, dry medium bowl, use an electric hand mixer to beat the egg white until stiff peaks form.
-Add about half of the sugar and the cream of tartar, whip for 30 seconds, then add the rest of the sugar and whip until combined.
-Transfer the meringue to a pastry bag fitted with a large tip or zip-lock bag with a corner snipped off.
+Make the meringue in the last 5 minutes before the shell is done baking.
+In a clean, medium bowl, use an electric hand mixer to beat the egg white until stiff peaks form.
+Add about half of the sugar and the cream of tartar, whip for 30 seconds.
+Add the rest of the sugar and whip until combined.

 Return to the oven for 10-12 minutes, until the meringues are lightly browned.